 - 5 teaspoons salt

-- One 3- to 4-pound chicken, cut into 8 pieces
+- 1 (3- to 4-pound) chicken, cut into 8 pieces

-- 1 cup flour
+- 1 cup all-purpose flour

-- 12 saltine crackers, crushed
+- 12 whole saltine crackers, crushed

-- 1 teaspoon dried mango powder (amchoor) or lemon pepper (optional)
+- 1 teaspoon dried mango powder (amchoor) or lemon pepper, (optional)

-- 1 teaspoon cayenne pepper
+- 1 teaspoon cayenne pepper, or more to taste

 - 2 large eggs